 Why wait?
 Join us on this year’s Mission to Washington and help us make a difference!

 After you’ve registered, here are some important links to help you prepare:

-(Please note these links may be updated periodically so please check back in soon!)
+(Please note that these links may be updated periodically, so please check back in soon!)

 Latest Talking Points